5 tips for managing supply chain disruption

 Proactive risk management, for example, should incorporate global events and risks directly linked to your company’s operational landscape, as well as the operations of your suppliers.

 Building a resilient supply chain is an ongoing activity that requires collaboration, agility and proactivity.
 Despite the complexity of global supply chains, many tools and resources exist to build detailed visibility, identify risks and support effective planning for future disruption.
 Use today’s data and technology to your advantage to draw insights and drive more sustainable business operations.

 Sedex offers a variety of tools and expert advice on building supply chain resilience through sustainable business practices.
 Using technology and data, Sedex can help you manage your supply chain disruption risks and achieve your business sustainability goals.

-- Sedex advance allows you to store, share and report on supply chain information and manage supplier performance on health and safety, due diligence and ESG goals.
+- The Sedex platform allows you to store, share and report on supply chain information and manage supplier performance on health and safety, due diligence and ESG goals.